Raven logo

 • Put research notes, project notes, and decision logs next to developer tools.

-• Use Claude, Cursor, or MCP agents against notes without exporting first.
+• Use Claude, Codex, Cursor, or Raven Companion against notes without exporting first.

 • Capture daily notes and tasks on iPhone, then continue on Mac.